uzak/101/python_procedural_prog.md

 ## Loops
 * iterate: for for sequences
 * range(), enumerate()
-* while for repetition tied to a logical condition
+* while: for repetition tied to a logical condition
 * recursion

 ```python